Flipkaboom/SEP_not_Pandas/README.md

 - Instrumenting and improving coverage for data_structures/treap.cpp
 - Adding overall coverage results to readme

+#### <u>Alejandro Guerena Gonzalez</u>
+- Finding and testing github project that don't have errors with existing coverage tools
+- Instrumenting and improving coverage for data_structures/tree_234.cpp

 <Write what each group member did>